Tsingis/nhlplayer-classification/README.md

 # Checking how well different classification algorithms are able to classify NHL players on their positions based on typical regular season stats

 **About data:**

 NHL 2017-2018 regular season data for players

 Positions (Pos):
 - Defender (D)
 - Winger (W)
 - Center (C)

+Wingers and Centers could also be combined to Forwards (F)

 Stats:
 - Goals (G)